eblondel/geometa/README.md

 To do:

-* Planned for release in CRAN
+* 1st release in CRAN

+Next:
+* Add classes for ISO 19110 / Feature Catalogue
 * Add classes specific to raster/coverage data description